EliotTexK/MegaMiner2025/rules/README.md

 ## Win Conditions
 The most standard way to win the game is by one players dealing 200 damage to the rival players's base, thereby destroying it.
-However, if both players's bases are still standing by turn 300, ends via timeout and the winner is determined by the following series of checks, in order of priority:
+However, if both players's bases are still standing by turn 300, the game ends via timeout and the winner is determined by the following series of checks, in order of priority:

 1. If no base has been destroyed, the player with the most money wins.
 2. If both players have the same amount of money, the player with the most towers wins.